re-sirb/Vital-signs/README.md

 This project is an independent approach to acquire patient data from Philips patient monitors via network interface.
 It has no association with the Philips corporation.

-An attempt was made to Python Standard Library modules as much as possible.
+An attempt was made to use Python Standard Library modules as much as possible.

 ### Limitations